A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Lower Bounds on Number and Size of Experiment Sets

 \section{Lower Bounds on Number and Size of Experiment Sets}

-As we discussed, performing singleton experiments do not suffice for learning a DG in some cases.
+As we discussed, performing singleton experiments does not suffice for learning a DG in some cases.
 In this section, we provide lower bounds on both the number and size of experiments required to learn a DG in the worst case.
 For any constant $c<n$, we show that among the DGs with maximum SCC size of $c$, there exists a DG $\G$ that is not uniquely identifiable by performing experiments with size less than $\smax{\G}-1$ or conducting less than $\smax{\G}$ experiments, where $\smax{\G}$ denotes the size of the largest SCC of $\G$.
+To this end, we first provide the following lemma.